AdobeXD/plugin-samples/faq.md

 * Promises
 * `async` and `await`

-## Debugging
+## Troubleshooting

-### My plugin generated an error, but didn't make any changes to the document.
+### My plugin doesn't seem to be making any changes to the document.

-When plugins cause an error, anything they already did to the document is rolled back.
+When plugins cause an error, any changes made during that edit operation are rolled back.
 Plugin actions are atomic -- failure will revert the entire operation.

-## Workflow

-### How can I quickly reload the document's plugin code?

-Press the `q` key (no modifiers).

-### How can I quickly reload the document's plugin code _and_ execute the last command?

-Press the `x` key (no modifiers).

-### How can I quickly repeat the last command?

-Press the `d` key (no modifiers).

 ### I changed my plugin's manifest, but Adobe XD didn't see the change.